Giants hire Tony Vitello as manager: Tennessee coach will be first to make jump straight to MLB

-The San Francisco Giants are close to hiring a new manager and the team's president of baseball operations, Buster Posey, is going with an unconventional hire.
-The Giants are closing in on University of Tennessee head coach Tony Vitello to be their manager, reports The Athletic.
-The team has not announced the hire.
+The San Francisco Giants have a new manager and the team's president of baseball operations, Buster Posey, is going with an unconventional hire.
+They have reached a deal to hire University of Tennessee head coach Tony Vitello to be their manager.
+The Giants announced the deal as official Wednesday afternoon.

 Vitello, 47, has never played or coached in the professional ranks.
 He was an assistant coach at Missouri (2003-10), TCU (2011-13), and Arkansas (2014-17) before landing the head Tennessee job in 2018.
 Vitello has transformed the program, guiding the Volunteers to their first NCAA postseason appearance since 2005 in his second season as head coach.